What Do The New York Yankees Do Now That They Lost Juan Soto?

 He can take advantage of the short porch or be another power-righty against left-handed pitching.
 Santander would be an excellent fit, and he’s about an eighth of the price.

 The Yankees would also be taking away a bat from their rival Orioles, but that’s just a bonus.
-Overall, this makes a lot of sense and it’s an easy move to make.
+This makes a lot of sense, and it’s an easy move.

-Teoscar is a slightly cheaper, but older version of Santander.
-Teoscar hits for plenty of power but plays below-average defense in a corner outfield spot.
-If the Yankees did sign Teoscar, he would play right field, move Judge to center, and Dominguez would play left if that’s the only move they make to address the outfield.
+Teoscar is a slightly cheaper but older version of Santander.
+He hits for plenty of power but plays below-average defense in a corner outfield spot.
+If the Yankees did sign Teoscar, he would play right field, Judge would move to center, and Dominguez would play left if that’s the only move they make to address the outfield.

 He does strike out more than I would like, but he’s still a better all-around hitter than Santander.
-He provides a lot of the power Santander does, but he gets on base more consistently and hits for a higher average.
+He provides a lot of Santander’s power, but he gets on base more consistently and hits for a higher average.

 Even when Santander put up 44 home runs last year, Teoscar was the more valuable player by fWAR.

-Basically, if the Yankees don’t sign Juan Soto, they should sign either one of these two names.
-They can replace the power they’ll lose with Soto, but they’ll still need to do more.
-Instead of signing both, let’s look at some potential trades the Yankees can make.
+They could sign either of these two names.
+They can replace the power they’ll lose with Soto, but they still need to do more.
+I think a different path may be better.

 If the Yankees don’t sign Soto, simply signing Santander or Hernandez won’t be enough to win, and it definitely won’t be enough for Yankee fans.
-There aren’t any other free agent outfielders that would make a big impact, so we’ll direct our attention to the trade market to finalize this outfield.
+No free-agent outfielders would make a significant impact, so we’ll direct our attention to the trade market to finalize this outfield.

 The Twins are amid a television rights battle, so they could be in the market to move off some of their larger contracts, especially in the outfield, where they have plenty of talent on the roster and coming up in the minor leagues.
-He’s making $15M a year over the next four years, and he’s just 31 years old.
-He put up 3.7 fWAR in just over 100 games this year with a 142 wRC+.
+He’s making $15M a year over the next four years and is just 31 years old.
+He put up 3.7 fWAR over 100 games this year with a 142 wRC+.

 Buxton is an incredible talent.
 He’s an elite center-field defender and adds an element of speed the Yankees don’t have.
 He also hits for plenty of power and would be an incredible addition to the Yankees or any team.
 Twins fans don’t want him traded for a reason.

 The problem with Buxton is his inability to stay on the field.
 Last season, he played 102 games, the most he’s played since 2018.
-Maybe the Twins are growing tired with him being on the IL more often than not, so they’ll listen if the package is right.
+Maybe the Twins are growing tired of him being on the IL more often than not, so they’ll listen if the package is correct.

-If the Yankees were to trade for Buxton, it would make sense for them to sign someone like Santander as well.
-An outfield of Judge, Buxton, and Santander is very exciting, and it allows Dominguez to mature a bit longer.
+If the Yankees were to trade for Buxton, it would make sense for them to sign someone like Santander.
+An outfield of Judge, Buxton, and Santander is exciting and allows Dominguez to mature.
 If any of them hit the shelf, he can take that role.

 Even if the Twins are cutting payroll, which is no guarantee, they would only move Buxton if they get pieces that can help them win now.